 Asakusa

-If you only go to one Tokyo fireworks festival, make it the Sumidagawa Fireworks Festival in Asakusa.
-And what comes with all that is equally intense crowds.
-Roughly a million people from far and wide come to see the spectacle from just about any vantage point possible — river boats, rooftops, or just elbow to elbow in the streets.
+This celebration is on the bucket-list for many.
+The Sumidagawa Fireworks Festival in Asakusa is a one-of-a-kind experience — and what comes with all that is intense crowds.
+Roughly a million people come to see the spectacle from just about any vantage point possible — river boats, rooftops, or just elbow to elbow in the streets.

 summer fireworks in Tokyo

-For tips on visiting, check out our Sumidagawa Fireworks survival guide.
+For tips, check out our Sumidagawa Fireworks survival guide.

 Adachi Fireworks Festival